AkshitBanotra/Practice-git/README.md

 # Practice-git
-This repo is for Practicing Git and Github
+This repo is for Practicing Git and Github.
+I am Practicing because I want to contribut to the open source projects.